 The site is located within a distance of 5km from The Hague and in close proximity to Amsterdam and Utrecht.
 It can be accessed via three highways and three tram lines.

-The design for the Westfield Mall of the Netherlands is inspired by a silk shawl.
+The design for the Westfield Mall of the Netherlands was inspired by a silk shawl.
 It connects formerly scattered buildings with a facade that resembles a shawl draped over a body.

 The closed areas of the facade feature wooden panelling and a green wall to enhance the views of the interior.